Your ultimate acrylic nails troubleshooting guide

 “If the side walls aren’t straight, then the apex will receive the stress, which isn’t good for the client’s natural nail.
 Your side walls have to be as straight as a ruler, there should be no indents and you shouldn’t be able to see the natural nail.”

-“The answer to this question is no and I’ll try to be brief,” says session tech and author Marian Newman.
+“The answer to this question is no and I’ll try to be brief,” says session tech, author and brand ambassador for CND, Marian Newman.
 “Firstly, no mixing should be done without the express suggestion from the manufacturer – if they understand what they are doing and have an in-house scientist.

 She adds: “L&P starts to polymerise immediately and will stop the oligomers moving around to polymerise with other oligomers.
 The result will be a lot of uncured monomers that can leach into the nail plate and surrounding skin while wearing, and then released on removal – either via buffing or soaking – all over the skin and in airborne dust to create allergies.